N. Ravikiran: Early life

 Ravikiran was born in Mysore, Karnataka.
 He made his first appearance at the age of two, in April and again in August 1969, in Bangalore, and was interviewed by Semmangudi Srinivasa Iyer, Pandit Ravi Shankar, M S Subbulakshmi and Flute T R Mahalingam.
 He also performed at the XLIII Madras Music Conference held at The Madras Music Academy in December 1969, and was awarded a scholarship from the academy.
 He was able to identify about 325 ragas (melodic scales) and 175 talas (rhythmic cycles) of Carnatic music.
 Ravi Shankar is said to have declared "If you don't believe in God, look at Ravikiran".
-Soon after, he was presented at leading institutions such as Shanmukhananda Fine Arts, Bombay and Tyagaraja Sabha, Coimbatore.
+Soon after, he was presented at musical institutions such as Shanmukhananda Fine Arts, Bombay and Tyagaraja Sabha, Coimbatore.

 Following training under his father, Chitravina Narasimhan, Ravikiran debuted as a vocalist in 1972, when he was five years old, in Coimbatore.
 He performed at concerts in Madras, Mysore and Bangalore until he was 10.
 His recitals – often over two and a half hours – drew large audiences and won critical acclaim in the Indian media.